video

 Flour is twice as many grammes as butter.

-So therefore we have these following amounts.
+So therefore, we have these following amounts.

-And butter multiplied by 1.
+And butter multiply by 1.

-So we have our completed table.
+5 is sugar so we have our completed table.

 Great work if you've got this one right.

-Let's have a look at question 2.
+Let's have a look at question two.

 Now remember that ratio.